UBC-CS/cpsc330-2022W1/_sources/README.md

 ## Lecture schedule (tentative)

 **Live lectures**: The lectures will be in-person in **[Hugh Dempster Pavilion (DMP) 110](http://www.maps.ubc.ca/PROD/index.php) from 11am to 12:20pm**.
 See the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html) for more details.
-The live lecture recordings will be available [here](https://ubc.ca.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=7cb3d5e9-9fcc-4c76-a287-ad98010bacfe).
+The live lecture recordings will be available via [Canvas](https://canvas.ubc.ca/courses/78046).

 **Lectures**:
 - Try to watch the "Pre-watch" videos before each lecture.